Convicted Child Rapist In Tennessee Chooses Deluxe Hamburger Combo As Last Meal Before Execution

 Irick called Kenny Jeffers, Paula’s stepfather, in April of 1985 to inform him that Paula would not wake up.
 Later, Kenny and Kathy found Paula on their bed, having died of asphyxiation.

-Billy Ray Irick spent 32 years on Death row attempting to be exonerated on the basis of his mental health issues, the last time his execustion was delayed was in 2014.
+Billy Ray Irick spent 32 years on death row attempting to be exonerated on the basis of his mental health issues, and the last time his execution was delayed was in 2014.
 The United States Supreme Court ultimately rejected his request of delay for execution at the will of Supreme Court Justice Elena Kagan.

 The decision was rebuked by fellow Supreme Court Justice Sonia Sotomayor and wrote a statement expressing her view on the issue.

-Trial experts stated in Davidson County that a commonly used drug, midazolam, doesn’t always fully make its victim unconscious, resulting in a feeling comparable to simultaneously drowned and being burned alive.
+Trial experts stated in Davidson County that a commonly used drug, midazolam, doesn’t always fully make its victim unconscious, resulting in a feeling comparable to being simultaneously drowned and burned alive.

 Chancellor of Davidson County Ellen Hobbs Lyle rejected a lawsuit from potentially affected inmates, arguing that while she agrees it may be as painful as experts describe, there is no law stating that the executed has a right to a painless death.